sdsc-ordes/kg-llm-interface/README.md

 Configuration variables are loaded from the `.env` file or environment variables.
 A template configuration file is provided in `.env.example`.

+The chat configuration (`config.chat.ChatConfig`) uses OpenAI by default, however you can run this tool with open source LLMs using a framework such as llamafile, openllm or localGPT.
+When doing so, simply provide your LLM server url using `openai_url` and the model name using`model`.

 ## Quickstart

 You can read and run the [example notebook](aikg/notebooks/nl_sparql.ipynb) to get a quick overview of the system.